delfick/credo/README.rst

     Note that if you give "--no-sourcing" as an action option, then sourceable will say this command should not be sourced

+credo register_saml
+    Used to register an idp provider so that when you do an inject it is available as a source of credentials

 It also does:

 * Stores your credentials so that you have repositories of users in particular